- Academic Philosophy

 M.F.A.
 The School of the Art Institute of Chicago

-» Nancy is a filmmaker and teacher of the time-based arts: video, film studies, performance art, puppetry, sound, and animation.
+» Course areas: time-based arts: video, film studies, performance art, puppetry, sound, and animation

 - Catherine Clinger

 M.A.
 History of Art, University of New Mexico